Jeffrey Boam: Personal life

 Boam lived in the San Fernando Valley with his wife, Paula, a photographer and daughter of a Paramount Pictures vice president.
 They had three children, Tessa, Mia, and Dashiell.
 USA Today described Boam as "low-key", and The New York Times called him "a polite, soft-spoken family man without a trace of the frenzied energy of his films."
 Film critic Christopher Hicks said that Boam could be unusually candid, but that "Boam is simply Boam—a reclusive writer rather than a celebrity worried about his image.
 And what you see is what you get, if perhaps a bit outspoken and opinionated."
-He died on January 24, 2000, due to a heart failure from a rare lung disease.
+He died on January 26, 2000, due to a heart failure from a rare lung disease.

+William Froug wrote, "His agonizingly slow death at a young age touched everyone who ever knew or worked with this most remarkable young man.
+Jeffrey’s widow told me he was struggling with the vicissitudes of Hollywood and questioning his own talent during his final days."